-Lorna is a homeschooled mom and homemaker.
-She enjoys cooking, baking, walking and spend time with family and friends.
+Lorna enjoys cooking, baking, walking and spending time with family and friends.

 Sweet Rice Ube Flavor